qmsk/e2/README.md

 Follow E2 status, providing a HTTP REST + WebSocket JSON API, and an AngularJS web UI:

-	$GOPATH/bin/server --discovery-interface=eth0 --http-listen=:8284 --http-static=./static
+	server --discovery-interface=eth0 --http-listen=:8284 --http-static=./static

 The server will connect to the first discovered E2 system.

+The Web UI will be accessible at the port configured using `--http-listen`.
+Using `--http-listen=:8284` will listen on all interfaces at TCP port 8282.
+Use an URL such as `http://localhost:8284` or `http://yourhostname:8284/`.
+Using `--http-listen=192.0.2.1:8284` will listen on the specific interface given.

-Using the server Web UI requires [#Building](building) the static assets for the web frontend.
+Using the server Web UI requires the static assets for the web frontend (see [Building](#building)).

 ### Usage